lostjared/Code.Crunch.JavaScript/README.md

 This project is a simple web-based tool to "crunch" C++ code by removing unnecessary whitespace and comments while preserving the code's functionality.
 It processes input C++ code and outputs a more compact version.
-I got this working for most code.
+I got this working for most C++ code.
 I am not going to work on this anymore as I used this to create some videos and now am moving on.

 ## Features